-UK official criticized after baby dies in Syrian camp
+UK official criticized after baby of IS teen dies in Syria

 - Manafort sentence prompts debate over judicial system's 'blatant inequities'

-He said is it clear 19-year-old Begum “holds abhorrent views,” but called her a child who was a product of British society.
+He said it was clear 19-year-old Begum “holds abhorrent views,” but called her a child who was a product of British society.
+Britain had a moral duty to her and to her baby, he said.

+When Begum first started speaking to reporters more than three weeks ago, she said the first two children she had given birth to since joining the extremist group had died of malnutrition and other ailments.
+She said she wanted to come home so she didn’t lose another child.

+Her predicament sparked a national debate on how the U.K. should handle Britons who had joined the extremists and now seek to return because IS has lost its territory in Syria and Iraq.

-Kirsty McNeill, a director at Save the Children UK, said it is possible the baby’s death could have been avoided.
+Kirsty McNeill, a director at Save the Children UK, said Britain should “take responsibility for their citizens” in Syria.

+“It is possible the death of this baby boy and others could have been avoided,” she said.

+Javid didn’t comment directly on the baby’s death.
+A government spokesman said “the death of any child is tragic” and reiterated the British government’s advice that citizens avoid travel to Syria.